rgeraldes24/solc/docs/contracts/functions.rst

 This means that reading from ``immutable`` variables can be a non-pure operation.

 .. note::
-  If the compiler's EVM target is Byzantium or newer (default) the opcode ``STATICCALL`` is used, which does not guarantee that the state is not read, but at least that it is not modified.
+  The opcode ``STATICCALL`` is used, which does not guarantee that the state is not read, but at least that it is not modified.

 In addition to the list of state modifying statements explained above, the following are considered reading from the state: